 Luckily, cats wouldn’t typically eat a whole banana in one sitting, so they tend to regulate their intake.
 However, if they do eat too much of a banana, they could become constipated and uncomfortable for a couple of days.
 After all, cats aren’t used to eating so much fiber!
 Bananas are also higher in sugar than what cats are used to, which could cause blood sugar problems.
-Eating bananas regularly might even result in the development of feline diabetes.

 Guidelines to Follow

 Even though bananas aren’t the best snack for your feline friend, they may enjoy the taste and texture so much that they pester you for a bite when they see you eating one.
 If this is the case, don’t feel bad about offering a bite now and then.
 But keep in mind that this is far from a perfect food for your cat.
 A bite of banana should come few and far between other healthy meat-based snack options.
 Never give your cat the peel of a banana, even to play with.

 Banana peels are a choking hazard.
 The fibers in the peels are extremely hard for cats to digest, and you could end up with a lethargic cat that doesn’t want to eat or drink for a couple of days after they eat a banana peel.
 The bottom line is that you’re better off giving your cat a meat-based treat rather than some banana.

 If you do choose to feed your cat a banana, cut it into small bite-sized pieces and don’t offer more than just a piece or two in one sitting.
 If your cat doesn’t like the banana or show any interest, it’s not a big deal because they don’t need it for nutritional reasons, anyway.